neticdk/go-common/pkg/cli/TUTORIAL.md

 They implement the builder pattern (chaining functions that modifies the return value) and both return a `*cobra.Command`.
-This means that everything you can do with Cobra, you can do with these helpers.
+This means that everything you can do with `cobra.Command`, you can do with these helpers.
 They are just meant to set reasonable defaults and enable some features that you almost always want.

-`cmd.NewRootCommand(ec *cmd.ExecutionContext).Build()` creates a root command with:
+`NewRootCommand(ec *ExecutionContext).Build()` creates a root command with:

-- usage, descriptions, versions, etc. set
+- Usage, descriptions, versions, etc. set
-- default global flags added
+- Default global flags added
-- logging enabled
+- Logging enabled
-- configuration through configuration files, environment variables, and flags enabled (via `viper`)
+- Configuration through configuration files, environment variables, and flags enabled (via `viper`)
-- colors added to `help` commands
+- Colors added to `help` commands
-- two command groups added (`cmd.GroupBase`, and `cmd.GroupOther`)
+- Two command groups added (`cmd.GroupBase`, and `cmd.GroupOther`)
-- a hidden command `gendocs` for generating documentation
+- A hidden `gendocs` command for generating documentation

-`cmd.NewSubCommand(name string, runner cmd.SubCommandRunner[*AppContext],
+`NewSubCommand[T any](name string, runner SubCommandRunner[T], runnerArg
-runnerArg *AppContext)).Build()` works a little different.
-It takes the name of the command, a runner interface and an argument passed to the functions of the runner interface as arguments.
+T)).Build()` works a little different.
+It takes the name of the command, a runner interface and an argument passed to the runner interface functions.
 Let's break the last two down because they are important to understand.

 The runner interface looks like this: